CareTech-General/general-project-fall25/CONTRIBUTING.md

   - Runs without errors
   - Doesn’t break existing functionality

-## Step 5: Add and Commit Your Changes
+## Step 5: Add/Stage, Commit, and Push Your Changes

 Once your edits are ready, stage and commit them: